theKGS/MCTS/README.md

 # Monte Carlo Tree Search
-Java implementation of UCT based MCTS.
+Java implementation of UCT based MCTS and soon more variants of MCTS including MT-ISMCTS.

 ## Main Algorithm
-Everything in the main package is related to the algorithm itself.
+Everything in the main package is related to MCTS implementation itself.
 The other packages (connectFour, twothousandfortyeight) are implementations of games which the algorithm can play.
 Use them for reference.